con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsol nas thal mo sbyar byas te/ /
 > lus btud nas ni spyan sngar 'dug /

-Upon beseeching thus the *tathāgata*,
+With this request to the *tathāgata*,
-The master of all secrets, Vajrapāṇi,
+The master of all secrets, Vajrapāṇi—
-Palms pressed together in due reverence,
+His body bowed, his palms politely joined—
-Stood with his body bowed before the lord.
+Then stood before the lord devotedly.
 (16)

 > adhyeṣaṇāgāthāḥ ṣoḍaśa